Classical analogies for the force acting on an impurity in a Bose-Einstein condensate

 Note that such Galilean transformations of the GPE using a constant $\fet V_p$ are often accompanied by a multiplication of the transformed wavefunction by a phase factor $\exp(i\fet V_p \cdot \fet z + \frac i 2 V_p^2 t)$, in order to transform the condensate velocity (see below) to the new frame of reference, and account for the shift in kinetic energy.
 Indeed, such a combined transformation leaves the GPE unchanged at $\gamma = 0$~\cite{pismen1999} (but not for $\gamma>0$).
 The density perturbation $\delta\rho_1$ is already given correctly by $\delta\psi_1+\delta\psi_1^*$, where $\delta\psi_1(\fet z,t)$ is the solution of (\ref{eq:psi1linComoving}), without the need of any additional phase factor.
-The velocity in the comoving frame would need to be corrected as $\delta\omega^{(1)}(\fet z,t)=\delta \fet v^{(1)}-\fet V_p$, with $\delta v^{(1)}$ given by expression (\ref{eq:velocity_linear}) in terms of he solution of (\ref{eq:psi1linComoving}).
+The velocity in the co-moving frame would need to be corrected as $\delta\omega^{(1)}(\fet z,t)=\delta \fet v^{(1)}-\fet V_p$, with $\delta v^{(1)}$ given by Eq. (\ref{eq:velocity_linear}) in terms of the solution of Eq. (\ref{eq:psi1linComoving}).

 Eq. (\ref{eq:psi1linComoving}) in the steady-state can be solved by using the Fourier transform $\delta\psi_1(\fet z) =1/(2\pi)^2 \int d^2\fet k e^{i\fet k\cdot \fet z} \delta\hat\psi_1(\fet k)$.
 It follows that the linear system of equations for $\delta\hat\psi_1(\fet k)$ and $\delta\hat\psi_1^*(-\fet k)$ is given by